June 5, 2019, Israel

-Recently some big name tough guys, such as the wonderful Sylvester Stallone, and told the truth.
+Recently some big-name tough guys, such as the wonderful Sylvester Stallone, told the truth.
 They depended on the tough guy image and did everything to hold on to it, including using illegal and highly dangerous drugs.

 The lesson is that all that tough guy image stuff is fleeting, your true strength is in your mind, your wisdom.
 In the Rocky films it is the old and frail but wise Micky who trains the Italian Stallion, and here comes our great quote, from a great source of wisdom, Yiddish wisdom.

 Bay ferd kukt men af di tseyn; bay a mentshn afn seykhl.